-they are entirely marine, very modified in body form, and there are about 1300 described
+The barnacles are entirely marine, very modified in body form, and there are about 1300 described species.

 Barnacles are hermaphrodite, but must reproduce sexually.
 Each individual has both male and female sexual organs.
 The penis is enormously long (see above left) and can be extended many times the length of the body - an obvious advantage to an animal permanently attached in one place.

 Below left is Balanus sp. showing the names and positions of the plates.